Old Sorting House, 46 Essex Road, London N1 8LN

 - 1 x two bedroom self-contained duplex of 1,270ft2 /118m2

-The main office building will provide open plan floor plates averaging 5,000ft2
+The main office building provides open plan floor plates averaging 5,000ft2

 All enquires regarding future occupation should be addressed to our letting Agents, Colliers.